-We present an 11-year-old girl with resistant focal epilepsy and left side hemiparesis.
+We present 11-year-old girl with resistant focal epilepsy and left side hemiparesis.
 The girl was the second child from an uneventful pregnancy and perinatal history.
 She had normal global development until the first epileptic attack at the age of seven months.
 The child was febrile (39°C) for three days before the first seizure and had facial exanthema.
-NORSE started with the head and eyes deviation toward the left side, clonic jerks of the left limbs and impaired consciousness lasting for hours, and repeating in clusters within three days.
+NORSE started with the head and eyes deviation toward the left side, clonic jerks of left limbs and impaired consciousness lasting for hours, and repeating in clusters within three days.
 All hematological, coagulation factors, biochemical and metabolic blood analyses were normal.
-Cytological, biochemical and microbiological analyses of the cerebrospinal fluid were normal.
+Cytological, biochemical and microbiological analyses of cerebrospinal fluid were normal.
 Fundoscopy was normal.
-Electroencephalographic (EEG) record showed continuous slow epileptic discharges above the right hemisphere (Figure 1).
-Urgent brain computed tomography showed edema of the right hemisphere (Figure 2).
-The girl was treated according to the protocol for SE: benzodiazepine as the first line (intravenously midazolam in a dosage of 0.2 mg/ kg), Phenobarbital as a second line (20 mg/ kg), and since it was ineffective, midazolam was given in continuous intravenous infusion (0.2 mg/kg/h).
-Anti-edematous therapy was given (mannitol, dexamethasone).
-From the fourth day of hospitalization, the infant was seizure-free.
-Phenobarbital was continued in the maintaining dosage of 5 mg/kg.
-After two months, focal seizures started in afebrile,
+Electroencephalographic (EEG) record showed continuous slow epileptic discharges above right hemisphere (figure 1).
+Urgent brain CT showed edema of right hemisphere (figure 2).
+The girl was treated according to the protocol for SE: benzodiazepine as the first line (intravenously midazolam in dosage of 0.2 mg/kg), Phenobarbital as a second line (20 mg/kg), and since it was ineffective, midazolam was given in continuous intravenous infusion (0.2 mg/kg/h).
+Anti-edematous therapy was given (Manitol, Dexamethasone).
+From the fourth day of hospitalization, the infant was seizure free.
+Phenobarbital was continuing in maintaining dosage of 5 mg/kg.
+After two months, focal seizures started in afebrile, awake state: the infant interrupted activities, had staring, cyanosis, deviation of the head lasting up to two minutes.
+Left side hemiparesis persisted from NORSE.
+At the age of ten months, the child was referred to our clinic.
+EEG showed asymmetric background activity, slower above the right hemisphere with almost continuous discharges above parietotemporal right region.
+Brain MR showed right cerebral white mater hypotrophy.
+Diagnosis of IHHE was based on the data of febrile refractory hemiconvulsive